 Paradise for photographers

 The Festival of Lights is the perfect stage for anybody who likes to use a camera.
 You will see a lot of professional photographers but as you can see in this article, even a hobby-photographer can take a few quite solid photos during this event.
 All attractions in Berlin, which are already impressive during the rest of the year, will blow your mind during the Festival of Lights.
-Make sure you find yourself a nice spot before it gets busy and a standard is also useful to keep your photos steady (it is dark in the city after all).
+Make sure you find yourself a nice spot before it gets busy and a tripod or steady spot is also useful to make better photos in the dark.

 The TV-Tower during Festival of Lights

 • The most busy time of the evening is between 19.00 and 21.30 (especially during the week).
-If you are in Berlin as a tourist you probably do not mind to stay up a bit later so you can visit the most popular illuminations after 22.00.
+If you do not mind to stay up a bit later you can visit the most popular illuminations after 22.00.

 • The festival of lights is totally free.
 It is also allowed to bring your own drinks and food.
 This enables you to have a nice picknick with your partner with an illumination in the background.
-Landmarks like the Berliner Dom and the Reichstag offer plenty of space to sit on the grass.
+Landmarks like the Berliner Dom and the Reichstag offer plenty of space.

-• Besides the official website, you can also have a look on Facebook if you want to get the latest information about the Festival of Lights 2019.
-If you want to see some videos you can also check out their Youtube-Channel.
+• Besides the official website, you can also have a look on Facebook if you want to get the latest information about the Festival of Lights 2025.

 Author